-The rising demand for talent background checks
+The rising demand for pre-employment background checks in Singapore

 For better or worse, the responsibility for conducting pre-hire background checks and investigations has fallen into the HR team’s mandate.
 However, if we are brutally honest, few of us have the necessary skills (or time) to do more than the basics.
-The minimum-standard of CV checks and calling referees is not enough, especially in the case of directorships, c-suite appointments, regional leadership roles, and even mid-level managerial positions.
+The minimum standard of CV checks and calling referees is not enough, especially in the case of directorships, c-suite appointments, regional leadership roles, and even mid-level managerial positions.

 Yet, from what I have seen so many organisations skip this vital step in the recruitment process.

 I’m always surprised at just how many organisations fail to conduct even the most basic background checks.
 At the country, regional and global head levels in HR, it’s just good business sense.
 A CHRO, or any senior leader, should expect to have more than just their resume fact-checked—and if this isn’t done, then what does that say about the organisation they’re about to join?